BarrySunderland/my-vuepress-blog/web-app/docs/index.md

 ---

-This blog is somewhere for me to share interesting code & projects that I'm working, and is an excuse to write more Vue :smile:.
+This blog is somewhere for me to share interesting code & projects that I'm working on, and is an excuse to write more Vue :smile:.
 Hopefully the posts are useful for other people, aswell my future self.

 <posts-list-component />